t-lanigan/CarND-Behavioral-Cloning/README.md

 ### Activation

 For activations, after reading the [paper on ELU Activations](https://arxiv.org/pdf/1511.07289v1.pdf) I decided to use ELUs.
-ELU activations offer the same protection against vanishing gradiant as RELU, and in addition, ELUs protect against the ['dying neuron problem](https://www.quora.com/What-is-the-dying-ReLU-problem-in-neural-networks).
+ELU activations offer the same protection against vanishing gradient as RELU, and in addition, ELUs protect against the ['dying neuron problem](https://www.quora.com/What-is-the-dying-ReLU-problem-in-neural-networks).

 ### Dropout

 I experimented with adding dropout to reduce over-fitting of the model.
 At first I added a small amount of dropout to every layer of the network.
-I found that the model began to underfit (i.e the training score and validation error were the same, but quite high).
+I found that the model began to under-fit (i.e the training score and validation error were the same, but quite high).
 I removed dropout layer by layer until both the training, and validation scores were low and similar (roughly 0.0020 mean square error).

 ## Data Collection